 “I’ve been lucky enough to travel to India and visit the hospitals in Delhi and was amazed at the range of procedures taking place.
 We work with brilliant and experienced partners in India, who have been working with interns since 2004.
 We are looking for enthusiastic interns for this project, who are keen to find out more about the Indian medical system.”

 Taking part in a pre-medical experience abroad will demonstrate your passion for the subject.
 This will help you stand out when applying for university.
 Not only will you get to travel to one of the top destinations in the world, you will also gain a valuable insight into the medical system in India.

 Oyster Worldwide is an Approved Activity Provider for The Duke of Edinburgh Gold Award Residential section and this project can be used towards achieving the Award.

-The project start date, in Delhi, is 4th August 2018
+The project start date, in Delhi, is 25th July 2020, finishing 8th August.

 We are an approved activity provider for the Duke of Edinburgh Award.
 You are able to put the time that you spend volunteering abroad on this project towards achieving your Gold Duke of Edinburgh’s Award.
 We are happy to sign off your completion of this project to show that you have achieved the Residential section of the Gold Award.

-The temperature in August in Delhi is humid.
+The temperature in July/August in Delhi is humid.
 Temperatures range between 30 and 37 degrees Celsius.
 It is the rainy season and there will be short bursts of rain – this can often be very refreshing!